amaranth-lang/amaranth/docs/install.rst

       :altname: linux
       :title: Arch Linux

-      Install Python, pip, GTKWave and Yosys by running:
+      Install Python and pip by running:

       .. code-block:: console

-         $ sudo pacman -S python python-pip gtkwave yosys
+         $ sudo pacman -S python python-pip

    .. platform-choice:: linux
       :title: Other Linux

-      Install Python and GTKWave from the package repository of your distribution.
+      Install Python from the package repository of your distribution.

       On architectures other than |builtin-yosys-architectures|, install Yosys from the package repository of your distribution.